roman/nixDir/README.md

 }
 ```

-Your package file must receive three arguments.
-The first argument is the
+Your package file must receive two arguments.
+The first argument is the flake's
-current `system` platform, the second argument are the flake's `inputs`, and the
-third argument is an attribute set with all the required dependencies for the
+`inputs`, and the second argument is an attribute set with all the required
-package (e.g. `callPackage`
+dependencies for the package (e.g. `callPackage`
 [convention](https://nixos.org/guides/nix-pills/callpackage-design-pattern.html)).

 > **Warning**